islonely/islonely/README.md

 - 🕸️ Also tryna make websites for a living; [click me](https://adamoates.me/).

 ## How can I get to heaven?
+If you're reading this today it could be because you have loved ones in your life that love and cherish you enough to spend time each day praying for you.
+How detrimental it is to a mother who truly believes a child they wholly love is on their way to the lake of fire.
+If not because I love and care about you, please read this for that someone in your life that loves you.

+Here's a song about that: [Someone](https://1drv.ms/u/s!AorXoHIFh1NNmvEue75OW0Wr-Lxf_Q?e=3fOHgi)
 ### Realize that you have sinned against God.
 > As it is written, There is none righteous, no, not one:
 >